ticohq/tico-fbneo/src/burner/libretro/README.md

 * Actually, alternative commercial libretro frontends already exist, and we consider we are not concerned as long as they neither redistribute FBNeo nor use it as some mean of advertisement.
 In this scenario, only a manual installation of the core by the user will be considered legal and supported.
 * While GPL code can't be mixed with non-commercial code, this is a non-issue since this port doesn't contain any GPL-licensed code.
 * Under european law, where the libretro buildbots are located, linking GPL and non-commercial softwares doesn't produce a derivative work, and doesn't extend the GPL license to the non-commercial work (source [here](https://joinup.ec.europa.eu/collection/eupl/licence-compatibility-permissivity-reciprocity-and-interoperability)).
 It is unclear whether the same applies in non-EU countries or not.

-## Note about this readme

-It mostly assumes you are using RetroArch as your libretro frontend, some specific instructions might differ if you are using another one.

 ## Extensions